The Best Vitamins and Supplements for a Healthy Heart

 Aids in the production of healthy red blood cells for effective oxygen delivery.

-Can decrease risk of arterial plaque and thrombosis.
+It can decrease the risk of arterial plaque and thrombosis.

 Improves brain and nerve function, which indirectly aids heart health.